 Motivated by the circular design unveiled Solomon R Guggenheim Museum in New York City, which assists visitors to follow a single path through the gallery, Ingvar Kamprad (IKEA founder) made a decision he would set his customers on a trip through a labyrinth of the retailer's offerings.

 As a result, the Swedish retailer soon became famous for its shopping experience innovation.

-However, today, IKEA faces a panorama of changing consumer habits: people usually don't plan to get in the car and drive to an IKEA blue box, especially if they're only picking up a one or two items.
-Innovation is highly expected from IKEA loyal customers.
+However, today, IKEA faces a panorama of changing consumer habits: people usually don't plan to get in the car and drive to an IKEA blue box, especially if they're only picking up one or two items.
+Innovation is highly expected from IKEA's loyal customers.

 Jesper Brodin, CEO of the retailer's giant, is on a mission to bring innovations to the firm with a drive to boost growth and transform the in-store experience.

 Reach out to Skuza Consulting for thoughtful product strategy and development services.

 IKEA, like every retailer now, is wrestling with an omnichannel business model that combines its experiential, physical blue-box stores with the convenience of online shopping.
 Its warehouse-format stores, which were a tremendous innovation, are also placed outside of downtowns to help the firm keep expenses – and, as a consequence, prices – low.